 Use a ruler.
-Help your children use a ruler, especially a small ruler for drawing straight lines.
-Show them how to align with other lines or the edge of the paper to make square lines at 90 degrees to the date line.
+Help your children to use a ruler, especially a small ruler for drawing straight lines.
+Show them how to align the ruler with other lines or the edge of the paper to make square lines at 90 degrees to the date line.
 Keep that ruler clipped into the binder rings if it has holes for it.

 Tour the class.
 If you're teaching several children, take a tour around the classroom to check to see that dates are being placed relatively well.

 On the first day I found it easier to begin with just a few dates such as Creation (page 1), Jesus' Birth, and even the child's own birthday (page 7) especially with kids in third and fourth grade.

 Depending on your students, these few dates can be enough for a first sitting and is useful in gaining a "sense of history".
 It anchors the spanse of time involved in studying history, from "the beginning" till "now".

 After the first day, simply add dates as you find them in history lessons or while reading books.

 Tell them that this is it.
 It's encouraging to kids to find that "that's all there is", that recorded history really all fits on this chart if you write neatly and well.